NotFoundGG/recommend-lib/README.md

     - [Amazon-Music](http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/ratings_Digital_Music.csv)
     - [Yelp Challenge](https://kaggle.com/yelp-dataset/yelp-dataset)

-2. Item-Ranking recommendation algorithms reimplementation with pytorch, numpy and scipy.
+2. Item-Ranking recommendation algorithms reimplementation with pytorch, tensorflow, numpy and scipy.

-3. Before running, you need first run `python setup.py build_ext --inplace` in directory `util` to generate `.so` file for `macOS` or `.pyd` file for `WindowsOS` used for further import.
+3. Before running, you need first run `python setup.py build_ext --inplace` to generate `.so` file for `macOS` or `.pyd` file for `WindowsOS` used for further import.

 ## The requirements are as follows: